ABDOMINAL SURGERY

 Awake during surgery? new study tests safer anesthesia for frail patients

-Knowledge-focused Not yet recruitingThis study looks at whether keeping frail patients awake with spinal anesthesia (instead of putting them fully asleep) is a safe and practical option for major laparoscopic belly surgery.
-Researchers will enroll 100 patients over 60 who are frail or have mild memory problems.
-The…
+Knowledge-focused Not yet recruitingThis study looks at whether keeping frail patients awake during abdominal surgery (using spinal anesthesia and light sedation) is safer than putting them fully asleep with general anesthesia.
+Researchers will enroll 100 people over 60 who are frail or have memory problems.
+The go…

 Matched conditions: ABDOMINAL SURGERY